songifi/lyricsflip/ContributionGuidelines.md

 Hey there, music lover and coding wizard! 🎤 Ready to flip some lyrics and create magic?
 Before diving in, here are a few fun ground rules to keep things harmonious:

+IF AN ISSUE IS TAGGED FOR AN EVENT AND YOU APPLY FOR IT BEFORE THE EVENT, YOU ARE AUTOMATICALLY DISQUALIFIED FOR THAT ISSUE!!!

 1. Be Respectful, Stay Cool 😎
    We’re all here to have fun and build something awesome.
 Treat everyone with respect, even if their code is offbeat.